OragnisedChaos/osrs-price-fetching-assignment/README.md

 # 🧙‍♂️ OSRS Price Tracker

 A full-stack web application that displays live-updating Old School RuneScape (OSRS) item prices using a FastAPI backend and a React frontend.
-The prices are synced from the official OSRS Wiki API every 30 seconds and displayed in a searchable, sortable, paginated table.
+The prices are synced from the official OSRS Wiki API every 30 seconds and displayed in a searchable, paginated table.

 ---